locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 FLIP_AXIS_ORDER
 ^^^^^^^^^^^^^^^

-This hint allows the coordinate axis order to be specified as either Lat/Lon or Lon/Lat explicitly to be set for every geometry related field.
+This hint flips the axis order of returned coordinates from latitude/longitude (default) to longitude/latitude.

 Example Query
 +++++++++++++